yusing/go-proxy/README.md

 3. (Optional) enable HTTPS

-   - Use autocert feature by completing `autocert` section in `config/config.yml`
+   - Use autocert feature by completing `autocert` section in `config/config.yml` and mount `certs/` to `/app/certs` in order to store obtained certs

    - Use existing certificate by mount your wildcard (`*.y.z`) SSL cert